glennsarti/glennsarti.github.io/_posts/2017-07-05-puppet-ruby-facts.md

 ...
 ```

-Tada, we've now convert a batch file based external registry fact to a custom ruby fact in 10 lines.
-But there's still a but of cleaning up to do.
+Tada!, we've now convert a batch file based external registry fact, to a custom ruby fact in 10 lines.
+But there's still a bit of cleaning up to do.

 ### Final touches

-If the registy key or value is not available, facter raises a warning, for example, if I change `value = regkey['EditionID']` to `value = regkey['EditionID_doesnotexist']` I see these errors output:
+If the registy key or value does not exist, facter raises a warning, for example, if I change `value = regkey['EditionID']` to `value = regkey['EditionID_doesnotexist']` I see these errors output:

 ``` powershell
 > puppet facts